 - Permanent Bailers – Permanent Re-Usable PVC bailers.
 These heavy-duty bailers are often used for dedicated groundwater sampling wells.
 Must be decontaminated after every use to avoid cross contamination.

 - Gloves – All gloves sold through Aqua Bailers are Microflex.
 We are a proud re-seller of almost all Microflex glove products.

-- Rite In The Rain – All-Weather products that enable the ability to right your environmental findings in any weather.
+- Rite In The Rain – All-Weather products that enable the ability to record and document your environmental findings in any weather condition.